ratalay/virtual-pet/README.md

 1- Create a new pet using Pet() function.
 - eg -> const Fido = new Pet('Fido');

+2- Grow your pet older with growUp() method.
+- eg -> fido.growUp();

-2- Feed your pet using feed() function.
+3- Feed your pet using feed() function.
-- eg -> feed(Fido);
+- eg -> fido.feed();

-3- Walk your pet using walk() function.
+4- Walk your pet using walk() function.
-- eg -> walk(Fido);
+- eg -> fido.walk();

-4- Check your pet's fitness and hunger levels with isOk() function.
+5- Check your pet's fitness and hunger levels with checkUp() function.
-- eg -> isOK(Fido) // This will return I'm hungry if hunger level is above 5/10, it'll return I'm tired if fitness level is below 6/10 and pet me now! if both of the above statements evaluate true at once.
+- eg -> fido.checkUp() // This will return 'I am hungry' if hunger level is above 5/10, it'll return 'I need a walk' if fitness level is below 3/10 and 'I am hungry AND I need a walk' if both of the above statements evaluate true at once.
+'I feel great!' will be returned if none of the above is true

 You're encouraged to open issues if you'd like to propose any improvements/feedback.